Straight Through My Heart

-"Straight Through My Heart" is a song performed by American band Backstreet Boys.
-It was released by Jive Records as the lead single from the group's seventh studio album, This is Us.
+"Straight Through My Heart" is a song performed by American pop band Backstreet Boys.
+It was released as the lead single from their seventh studio album, This is Us.
 On July 23, 2009 the single received its world premier on the group's official website, since then it was sent to radio on July 28, 2009, before its digital release on August 19, 2009.
 It was later released as a CD single at the end of September 2009.
 "Straight Through My Heart" was certified Platinum by the Recording Industry Association of Japan in 2014.

 Critical reception

 Alex Fletcher of Digital Spy said "Fortunately, though the glitz and glamour may have faded somewhat, musically they appear to be undergoing a renaissance.
 If this RedOne-produced single is a fair representation, then their upcoming album may live up its billing as the band's best since 1999's Millennium.
 Fans who always preferred their banging pop tracks to the syrupy ballads will certainly be satisfied with this throbbing anthem, which has a chorus just begging for some old-school BSB dance moves."
 (3/5 stars) This Must Be Pop listed the song in their top 5 most underrated RedOne productions.
 The Song won "International Song of the Year" at the Japan Gold Disc Awards.